demixer/demixer/README.md

 WTF is with this!

-- works
+- works:
 create table sets (id mediumint not null auto_increment, url varchar(250) not null, is_downloaded bit(1) not null default 0, is_shit mediumint not null default 0, primary key (id));

-- doesn't work
+- doesn't work:
 create table sets (id mediumint not null auto_increment, url varchar(250) not null, is_downloaded bit(1) not null default 0, is_shit mediumint not null, primary key (id));

-- works
+- works:
 create table sets (id mediumint not null auto_increment, url varchar(250) not null, is_downloaded bit(1) not null default 0, is_shit mediumint, primary key (id));